Why Should I Use Credit?

 If you aren’t working to keep your credit history healthy, bad credit is probably working against you.
 Don’t have any credit to speak of?
 No credit is bad credit, too.
 The most important thing is to use credit to your advantage because someone else is always going to be looking at your history with credit in order to evaluate you on a financial level.

 Credit impacts everything from opening a bank account to getting a job

 Showing strong habits of using credit regularly and paying your bills on time and in full will build credit and show future creditors that you are a good risk.
 Building credit is important for other purchases and financial goals in your life.
 Individuals with strong credit backgrounds get more opportunities to receive loans—at lower interest rates, which is essential when buying a home or making another large purchase.
-Insurance rates are also impacted by credit: the better your credit, the lower your premiums will be.
+Insurance rates are also impacted by credit: the better your credit, the lower your premiums will be (in most states).
 Having good credit almost always saves you money.

 Credit is always working.
 It’s up to you to determine if it’s working for you or against you.
 Remember, just because you don’t use a credit card does not mean you don’t have a credit history or credit score.